imAIgene-Dream3D/BEHAV3D/README.md

 BEHAV3D is dynamic immuno-organoid 3D imaging-transcriptomics platform to study tumor death dynamics; immune cell behavior and behavior-guided transcriptomics.

 ## What type of data does BEHAV3D work with?
-- Any type of multispectral time-lapse 3D (or 2D) imaging data, where objects such as cells or organoids are in co-culture or single culture.
+- Any type of multispectral time-lapse 3D (or 2D) imaging data, where objects such as tumor cells or tumor organoids are in co-culture with immune cells of interest.
 ## What output can BEHAV3D provide?
 - Any type of change of cell state that can be detected by a change in fluorescent intensity e.g. cell death, reporter, Ca2+ signalling
 - Classification of different types of cell dynamics
-- Correlation between dynamics of different cell types
+- Tumor death dynamics quantification
-- Interaction between cell types
+- Backprojection of behavioral phenotype in Imaris 3D image visualization software
-- Predicted behavior states infered to transcriptomic data
+- Correlation between tumor death dynamics and behavioral phenotypes

 ## Software and Hardware requirements
 BEHAV3D runs in R studio or from command line and was tested on MacOS Big Sur with R version 4.1.1.